Rural municipality (Nepal): Structure and responsibilities

 As defined by Part 17 of the Constitution of Nepal, the rural municipalities are governed by a village executive headed by a chairperson.
 The village executive consists of the deputy chairperson, ward chairpersons elected from each ward in the rural municipality, and four women members elected from among members of the Village Assembly and two members from the Dalit or other minority communities.
 Part 18 of the Constitution of Nepal states that the Village Assembly hold all legislative powers of the rural municipality.
 It consists of the chairperson, deputy chairperson, ward chairpersons and four ward members elected from each of the wards in the rural municipality out of which at least two must be women The members of the Dalit or minority community nominated to the Village Executive is also a member of the Village Assembly.
 Part 17 also includes provisions for a Judicial Committee which is headed by the deputy chairperson and consists of two other members elected by the Village Assembly among themselves.
 Schedule 8 and Schedule 9 of the constitution deals with powers that the local executive can execute either on its own or concurrently with the federal and the provincial governments.

-Some authorities the rural municipalities have include collecting various taxes like entertainment tax, business tax and residential tax at the local level.
-The rural municipalities will have an annual budget of at least Rs 10 million.
-The rural municipalities are also a members of the National Association of Rural Municipalities (NARMIN), an umbrella organisation of the 460 rural municipalities in Nepal.
+Some of the authorities that the rural municipalities have include collecting various taxes like the entertainment tax, business tax and residential tax at the local level.
+The rural municipalities have an annual budget of at least Rs 10 million.
+The rural municipalities are also members of the National Association of Rural Municipalities (NARMIN), an umbrella organisation of the 460 rural municipalities in Nepal.